thomcc/arcstr/README.md

 - More implementations of various traits like `PartialEq<Other>` and friends than `Arc<str>` has AFAIK.
 That is, sometimes `Arc<str>`'s ergonomics feel a bit off, but I'm hoping that doesnt happen here.

 - We don't support `Weak` references, which means the overhead of atomic operations is lower.
 This is also a "Well, it's a feature to *me*" situation...

+It also has all the stuff you'd expect like optional serde support, no_std, etc.

 ## Planned funtionality